department-of-veterans-affairs/va.gov-team/platform/accessibility/guidance/staging-review-processes.md

 #### Colorblindness

-We recommend that you use the [Chrome Colorblinding plugin](https://chrome.google.com/webstore/detail/colorblinding/dgbgleaofjainknadoffbjkclicbbgaa?hl=en) to check for colorblindness issues.
+We recommend that you use the [Chrome Colorblindly plugin](https://chrome.google.com/webstore/detail/colorblindly/floniaahmccleoclneebhhmnjgdfijgg) to check for colorblindness issues.